gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 The bosun had worked since midnight to build a small pyre of pine logs on the heavy gray stones at the garden's center.
-He stood beside it in the blue coat trousers of his office, his square black hat tucked under his arm, and nodded to people as they took their places at the wall.
+He stood beside it in the blue coat and trousers of his office, his square black hat tucked under his arm, and nodded to people as they took their places at the wall.
 No one spoke except the smallest children, who were immediately hushed.

 Gaeston was the last to arrive.
 His cheeks were dry, his eyes clear.
 In his hands he held a stuffed toy goat, a tiny pair of sandals whose soles